roy-shatanira/roy-shatanira/README.md

-- 👋 Hi, I’m Shatanira, currently 21.
+- 👋 Hi, I’m Shatanira, currently 22.
 - 👀 I’m interested in Tech, Designing, Beautifying things and Creating new ideas.
 - 🌱 I’m currently studying in College.
-- 💞️ I love reading storybooks, singing ang painting.
+- 💞️ I love reading storybooks, singing and painting.
 - 📫 You can reach me on royshatanira@gmail.com (gmail), and also on https://www.linkedin.com/in/shatanira-roy-b09508243/ (linkedin)

 <!---